allmaps/allmaps/packages/render/README.md

 ### `WarpedMapList#resetMapsOptionsByMapId(mapOptionkeysByMapId, listOptionKeys, setOptionsOptions)`

-Resets the map options of specific maps by map ID
+Resets the map-specific options of maps by map ID (and the list options)

 An empty array or map resets all options (for all maps), undefined resets no options.

 ###### Parameters

 * `mapOptionkeysByMapId?` (`Map<string, Array<string>> | undefined`)
-  * Keys of map options to reset by map ID
+  * Keys of map-specific options to reset by map ID
 * `listOptionKeys?` (`Array<string> | undefined`)
   * Keys of the list options to reset
 * `setOptionsOptions?` (`Partial<SetOptionsOptions> | undefined`)